by Audrey Anderson, The University of Texas at Austin College of Pharmacy, and Dr. Marc Goldstein, MD, Curist Medical Advisor

 Many of us are monitoring ourselves for symptoms that we suspect could be caused by the new coronavirus (COVID-19).
 Should we be concerned if we find ourselves sneezing?

 Common symptoms caused by coronavirus are fever, cough, shortness of breath, fatigue, and achiness.
-Although sneezing has been reported in individuals with coronavirus, it’s not nearly as common as the other symptoms mentioned.
-Odds are, if you don’t have any of the other symptoms particularly fever and no close contacts (within 6 feet for 10 minutes or more) with the virus, your sneezing is likely not from coronavirus.
+Although sneezing has been reported in individuals with coronavirus, it’s not nearly as common as the other symptoms mentioned and is not listed by the CDC as the typical COVID symptoms.
+Odds are, if you don’t have any of the other symptoms particularly fever and no close contacts with the coronavirus, it is not likely that coronavirus is causing your sneezing.

-- Dust and dirt: if you find yourself sneezing during your spring cleaning, it could simply be from all the dust and dirt that was just kicked up into the air.
+If you find yourself sneezing during your spring cleaning, it could simply be from all the dust and dirt that was just kicked up into the air.
+That may be related to dust allergies as well.
+For tips about cleaning and disinfecting, especially with COVID, learn more in Cleaning & Disinfecting.

 If you do have a sneeze, here’s a few tips to determine if your sneeze is coronavirus or allergies: